jwtk/jjwt/README.md

 <a name="jwk-private-public"></a>
 #### Private JWK `PublicKey`

-If you do not provide a `PublicKey` when creating a `PrivateJwk`, JJWT will automatically perform the necessary computations to derive the `PublicKey` from the `PrivateKey` instance if possible.
+If you do not provide a `PublicKey` when creating a `PrivateJwk`, JJWT will automatically derive the `PublicKey` from the `PrivateKey` instance if possible.
 However, because this can add some computing time, it is typically recommended to provide the `PublicKey` when possible to avoid this extra work.

 For example: